-Among Solano County jurisdictions, Suisun City sees the second-highest rate and fourth-largest number of female-headed households, at 16.1 percent (1,497 households).
-Fifty percent of these households (750 households) include children, and 12.0 percent include children and have household incomes below the poverty line (182 households).
-The spatial distribution of single-parent, female-headed households with children as a percentage of total households is consistent with TCAC/HCD Opportunity Area designations with the county's lower-resource areas (including the entirety of Suisun City) seeing higher rates than are found in higher-resource areas (Figure 3-21, Single-Parent, Female-Headed Households with Children in Suisun City).
+The spatial distribution of single-parent, female-headed households with children as a percentage of total households is consistent with TCAC/HCD Opportunity Area designations with the county's lower-resource areas (including the entirety of Suisun City) seeing higher rates than are found in higher-resource areas (Figure 3-20).
 Both the city's highest- and lowest-income block groups fall within census tracts where the rate of single-parent, female-headed households is the lowest citywide, at 15.1 percent.
 In both the highest- and lowest-income neighborhoods, the largest proportion of households are those in which householders live together with spouses, with the majority of children living in married-couple households.
-The City will implement Program 3.A to improve access to affordable housing for single-parent female headed households in areas of higher opportunity by encouraging construction of affordable units in a range of sites, and improve opportunities in low-opportunity areas.
+Typically, the average household size of female-headed households in Suisun City is similar to or lower than that of married-couple or male-headed households, indicating that there is not a disproportionate for larger housing units targeting female-headed households.
+However, the difference in location of services for households with children and concentrations of female-headed households may indicate barriers to mobility for this population based on affordability or other factors.
+Therefore, the City will implement Program 3.A to improve access to affordable housing for single-parent female-headed households in areas of higher opportunity by encouraging construction of affordable units in a range of sizes, and improve opportunities in low-opportunity areas.

-&lt;sup>6 Housing Needs Assessment, Table 2-3
+6 Housing Needs Assessment, Table 2-3

-FIGURE 3-21: SINGLE-PARENT, FEMALE-HEADED HOUSEHOLDS WITH CHILDREN IN SUISUN CITY
+FIGURE 3-20: SINGLE-PARENT, FEMALE-HEADED HOUSEHOLDS WITH CHILDREN IN SUISUN CITY